c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 .                   # 5. repeat the replacement
-n                   # 6. skip this occurrence if desired n                   # 7. jump to the next occurrence
-.                   # 8. repeat the replacement
+n                   # 6. skip this occurrence if desired n                   # 7. jump to the next occurrence SHIFT+n             # 8. go back to previous selection .                   # 9. repeat the replacement
 ```

 This approach lets you review each occurrence before replacing it, making it safer than a global search-and-replace.